Rental Express Current Tenant's Guide to Renting

 It is also important to make sure electrical appliances, electrical wiring, extension leads and other electrical equipment are regularly checked and kept in good working order.

-How do I know if a safety switch is
+How do I know if a safety switch is installed?

 Check by looking at the switchboard for a TEST/RESET button.
 That tells you if there is a safety switch installed.
 When you open the switchboard you should see something like this: